The Big Lie: Exposing the Nazi Roots of the American Left, by Dinesh D’Souza, Washington, D. C.: Regnery Publishing, 2017. 293 pp. $29.99 (Hardcover).

 D’Souza shows this relabeling attempt by the left to be a “falsification of history.”
 He says that this deception “involves hiding the real evidence of fascism—including the very name of the leading philosopher of fascism [Giovanni Gentile].”
 He also claims that, “once that essence is exposed, it becomes obvious that Trump and the GOP cannot possibly be fascist, and that, on the contrary, fascism and Nazism are both ideologies of the Left” (31).

-Overall, The Big Lie is rich in historical data and clearly demonstrates that fascism and Nazism belong on the political left.
-However, the book’s central thesis—that Nazism and fascism are primarily responsible for the rise of the American left—is false, and some of the author’s own arguments demonstrate this.
-For instance, he points out that the racist and genocidal policies of the early-American left, as manifested through the Democrat party, inspired Nazi policies.
+Overall, The Big Lie is rich in historical data and clearly demonstrates that Fascism and Nazism belong on the political left.
+However, the book’s central thesis—that Nazism and Fascism are primarily responsible for the rise of the American left—is false, and some of the author’s own arguments demonstrate this.
+For instance, he points out that the racist and genocidal policies of the early-American left, as manifested through the Democratic Party, inspired Nazi policies.

 Although, in certain respects, today’s conservatives are less statist than today’s “liberals,” they are by no means supporters of “the principles of the American revolution.”
 The organizing principle of the revolution was that the individual has an unalienable right to his own life, liberty, and property, and that the government was to be strictly limited to the protection of those individual rights.